 1774: Discovers Oxygen for the first time but it is a while before he can work on it to be sure of its properties.
 He accompanied Lord Shelburne on a tour of the Continent.
 In a pamphlet he attacked the British Government for depriving the American Colonists of their rights and liberties.

 1791: Priestley’s writings defended the French Revolution and he formed the Constitutional Society in Birmingham.
 His ideas were just as inflammatory as those of Tom Paine and local politicians attacked Priestley, which led to an angry mob breaking into his house and burning most of his Papers and equipment.
 He fled the city and moved to London where he took up a teaching post at New College in Hackney.
+He was among a number of radicals that preached in the Newington Green Unitarian Chapel.
 He was, however, just as unpopular with the local population in London as he had been in Birmingham.

 1794: Priestley decided to emigrate to America and settled in Northumberland, Pennsylvania.
 He continued to write on religious topics and formed the first Unitarian Church in America.

 1765: “Liberal Education for Civil and Active Life”.

 1766: “History and Present State of Electricity.”